inko-lang/website/source/about.html.md

 }

 object Person {
-  # This is an instance attribute, called an "instance variable" in languages
+  # This is an attribute, called an "instance variable" in languages
   # such as Ruby and Smalltalk.
 These variables are available to instances of
   # the object that defines them (a Person instance in this case).
   #
-  # Instance attributes can not be accessed outside of an object.
+  # Instance attributes can't be accessed outside of an object.
 Instead, you
-  # have to define a method that returns an instance attribute, should you
+  # have to define a method that returns an instance attribute.
-  # want to expose the value.
   @name: String

-  def init(name: String) {
+  static def new(name: String) -> String {
-    @name = name
+    Self { @name = name }
   }
 }